d606n6k/d606n6k/README.md

 ### Hi, my name is William!

-A highly motivated Full Stack Web Developer with over six years of experience assisting clients in the private sector launch and maintain their websites + infrastructure.
+A highly motivated Full Stack Web Developer with over seven years of experience assisting clients in the private sector launch and maintain their websites + infrastructure.
 Advanced knowledge of building efficient e-commerce solutions including Bigcommerce, Magento, Salesforce and Woocommerce.
 Detailed knowledge of managing and planning website builds and assisting clients in maximizing the utility of their online presence.
 Seeking a position to grow and expand into new and emerging Web/IT technologies.

 <hr />